temple-geography/census-gis/docs/index.md

     * Off campus access: [https://methods-sagepub-com.libproxy.temple.edu/book/mono/exploring-the-us-census](https://methods-sagepub-com.libproxy.temple.edu/book/mono/exploring-the-us-census)
 * This book is also on order with the campus store and available through Amazon.
 If you can afford it, I recommend that you purchase a physical copy and keep it as a reference for your future academic and professional careers.

+## Software

+This course will make heavy use of free and open source software.
+All software will be installed on lab computers.
+Since the software is free, students may also install all software on their own computers or laptops.
+If you have a laptop that you can bring to class, you may prefer to work on your own laptop, so that you don’t have to shuffle data between lab computers and flash drives.
+Also, if you prefer working on Mac, the software we use for this course is cross-platform and can be installed on Mac.

 ## Schedule in Brief

 * Week 1